-By mid-March of this year, the way we worked changed dramatically and abruptly.
-As the global workforce sheltered in place due to COVID-19, remote working went from roughly 30% of employees working from home "some of the time" to, in some industries, 100% working remotely.
+The way we worked changed dramatically and abruptly in the spring of 2020.
+As the global workforce sheltered in place due to COVID-19, remote working went from roughly 30% of employees working from home "some of the time" to 100% working remotely in many industries.

-As data and applications moved from on-premises to cloud services, businesses of all types pushed aggressively to reap the benefits of the mobile workforce.
-These included an improved customer service experience, reduced real estate and travel costs, greater productivity and collaboration, and higher employee satisfaction.
+As data and applications moved from on-premises to cloud services, businesses of all types pushed aggressively to reap the benefits of the mobile and remote workforce.

-Companies who had been slow in coming to grips with the technical and policy complexities of supporting their mobile workforce now found themselves playing catch-up due to unprecedented demand.
+Companies who had been slow in coming to grips with the technical and policy complexities of supporting their mobile workforce found themselves playing catch-up when the world quickly shifted to remote work due to the pandemic.

 Let's look at both the benefits and the challenges of this new way of working.